isaacfab/cmu-17-691/README.md

-# ML in Practice (CMU 17691) Spring 2023
+# Machine Learning in Practice (CMU 17691) Spring 2023

 <center><img src="2022-spring/class-5/images/1.png" height="300"/></center>

-Repo for the CMU course - Machine Learning in Practice

 Each folder represents resources and notes for each lecture.
 Students should submit notes to the appropriate folder via a PR (currently `2023-spring`).
 Historical class notes and group product presentations are available in the other folders for reference.